AkhilaMangipudi/layer-encoding/README.md

 * The Huffman tree required for decoding the encoded blocks is retrieved from Amazon S3 using the versionId of the tree.
 * The retrieved object from S3 is deserialized to a Huffman Tree and all the blocks in the layer are extracted.

 ## Steps to run the code
+* Clone the repository using git clone https://github.com/AkhilaMangipudi/layer-encoding.git
+* As explained in the workflow, Amazon S3 is used to store the tree objects.